United States Space Forces – Indo-Pacific: Establishment

 Initial plans for establishment of Space Force component field commands started in 2021 when then Colonel Anthony Mastalir was assigned as director of space forces at the Ninth Air Force and stand up the United States Space Forces Central (USSPACEFOR-CENT).
 USSPACEFOR-CENT was supposed to be the first Space Force component field command.
 In November 2021, Secretary Frank Kendall III approved the creation of Space Force elements in U.S. European Command, U.S. Central Command, and U.S. Indo-Pacific Command, but establishing those elements as component commands required Joint Chiefs of Staff approval.

 By May 2022, plans were changed to first establish the USSPACEFORINDOPAC due to China being the pacing threat.
 "We very deliberately chose INDOPACOM first because we want the nation, the Department of Defense, that combatant command, and anyone who might wish us harm in that region to understand that's what we pay attention to every single day," said General David D. Thompson after the command's activation.

 On 25 October 2022, Thompson announced that the USSPACEFOR-INDOPAC would be established on 22 November 2022, with Mastalir taking the helm as its first commander.
 It would be the Space Force's first component field command, followed by the standup of component field commands in United States Central Command and United States Forces Korea.
 According to Mastalir, USSPACEFOR-INDOPAC would be initially composed of less than 100 Space Force personnel.
 For its first six months, the command would focus on mission analysis and planning.

 In a ceremony on 22 November 2022, USSPACEFOR-INDOPAC was activated.
 Admiral John C. Aquilino handed over the unit flag to Mastalir who assumed as the first commander of USSPACEFOR-INDOPAC.

+USSPACEFOR-INDOPAC had a supporting role in Operation Epic Fury during the Iran war that began on 28 February 2026.